gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 He stumbled, spun around, and fell to the ground.

 "Go!"
 Special Leaf ordered,
-squaring his shoulders.
+squaring his shoulders
-Something popped as he rolled his head from side to side to loosen his neck.
+and rolling his head to one side to loosen his neck.
 Between one instant and the next all the warmth and good humor drained away from his face.
 The expression that replaced them sent a chill up Maddy's spine.